Neil Hamilton (politician): Member of the Senedd

-Following his maiden speech in the Welsh Assembly, he was accused of making sexist remarks towards female politicians after referring to Kirsty Williams and Leanne Wood as "concubines" in a "harem".
+During his first speech in the Welsh Assembly, he was accused of making sexist remarks towards female politicians after referring to Kirsty Williams and Leanne Wood as "concubines" in a "harem".

+In leaked emails, he was accused by UKIP's biggest donor, Arron Banks, of being a "corrupt old Tory".
+Nathan Gill subsequently left the UKIP group in the assembly to sit as an independent, resulting in Neil Hamilton becoming UKIP's Leader in Wales in September 2016.

 Hamilton caused further controversy during a debate on the effects of Brexit in Wales.
 When Eluned Morgan claimed that the economic consequences of Brexit would be hardest for those who could least afford it, Hamilton remarked that "suicide's an option".
 He was instructed by the presiding officer to apologise for the remark.
 Hamilton initially refused, saying, "What is there to apologise for?" and "What was unparliamentary about the remark?"
 He did eventually apologise, saying, "I apologise for whatever remark I am supposed to have made."

+At the 2017 general election, he received 985 votes (2.4%) in Carmarthen East and Dinefwr.

 In April 2018, Hamilton said that "the idea that Enoch Powell was some kind of uniquely racist villain is absolute nonsense".
 Commenting on Powell's 'Rivers of Blood' speech about mass immigration, Hamilton said that Powell was wrong about predicting racial violence, but had been "proved right by events" in terms of social change that was "never desired by the majority of the British people".
 Hamilton said that Powell "changed politics by articulating the fears and resentments of millions and millions of people who are being ignored by the establishment".
 In response, the leader of Plaid Cymru, Leanne Wood, accused Hamilton of "keeping Powell's racist rhetoric going".
 Labour AM Hefin David described Hamilton's comments as "outrageous".

+Hamilton was ousted as leader of UKIP in the National Assembly on 17 May 2018 and was replaced by Caroline Jones.